nathanfenoglio/midi-montage-image-sequencer/README.md

 https://midi-montage-image-sequencer.vercel.app/
 </br>
 - created with Next.js and Tailwind CSS using Web MIDI API to receive MIDI messages
+- runs in web browser, requires no setup if user already has midi ports configured on device

-# instantly sync midi notes with mapped images in real time for live performance or visual montage compositions
+# instantly sync midi notes with mapped images in real time for live performance or visual montage composition

 # Instructions
 ### go to https://midi-montage-image-sequencer.vercel.app/